Wellington: Geography

 Wellington is at the south-western tip of the North Island on Cook Strait, separating the North and South Islands.
-On a clear day the snowcapped Kaikoura Ranges are visible to the south across the strait.
-To the north stretch the golden beaches of the Kapiti Coast.
-On the east the Remutaka Range divides Wellington from the broad plains of the Wairarapa, a wine region of national notability.
+On a clear day, the snowcapped Kaikōura Ranges are visible to the south across the strait.
+To the north stretch the golden beaches of the Kāpiti Coast.
+On the east, the Remutaka Range divides Wellington from the broad plains of the Wairarapa, a wine region of national notability.